woohoolabs/yin/README.md

  */
 public function getBook(JsonApi $jsonApi)
 {
-    // Getting the "id" of the requested book
+    // Getting the "id" of the currently requested book
     $id = $jsonApi->getRequest()->getAttribute("id");

     // Retrieving a book domain model with an ID of $id
     $book = BookRepository::getBook($id);

-    // Instantiating the book document
+    // Instantiating a book document
     $document = new BookDocument(
         new BookResourceTransformer(
             new AuthorResourceTransformer(),